 Wales Children in Need Census

 An annual report which includes data on disability and parenting capacity factors.

-- A quarter (25 per cent) of children in need had a disability.
+- Over one-fifth (22 per cent) of children in need had a disability.

 - The attainment of children in need at each Key Stage assessment was much lower than the average for all pupils.